nhsx/skunkworks-bed-allocation/src/hospital/README.md

     return rooms
 ```

-We can now interate through each ward and create the required rooms:
+We can now iterate through each ward and create the required rooms:

 ```python
 for ward in wards: